samcrawford/TfL-Countdown-for-BlackBerry/README.md

 1. No bus stop search functionality.
 Searching by road / postcode would probably be useful.
 2. No location awareness, e.g. via GPS/WiFi/etc. Goes hand-in-hand with #1 above.

+If anyone wants to contribute, please feel free.

+### Credits

+This application utilises the org.json.me J2ME JSON parser (https://github.com/upictec/org.json.me/).

+It also makes extensive copy/paste usage of the httpdemo sample application from the BlackBerry 4.5 JDE.